 Roasted Eggplant Soup recipe made with eggplant, carrots and garlic.
 This creamy healthy soup is easy to make and only 222 calories a serving.
 It’s one of my family’s favorite suppers!
 Recipe is vegetarian and can easily be made vegan.

 So here’s how this soup happened.
-I was sent a eggplant in my weekly vegetable subscription box.
+I was given a eggplant in the community garden.
 What should I make?
-Sure, I can make my Veggie Nuggets but I wanted something more comforting for a Fall night.
+Sure, I can make my Veggie Nuggets or Eggplant Casserole but I wanted something more comforting for a Fall night.

 But enter this 1 beautiful eggplant that was just sitting on my kitchen counter.
 It was tearing me apart looking at it and not knowing what to do.
 Then one night I made my Roasted Cauliflower Soup, a family favorite.
 As I was cleaning up the bowls, I walked by this eggplant in the kitchen and a idea sparked.